Studying

 Since cards in learning are somewhat time-critical, they are fetched from all decks at once and shown in the order they are due.

-To control the order reviews from a given deck appear in, or change new cards from ordered to random order, please see the deck options.
+To control the order cards appear in, see Display Order.
 For more fine-grained ordering of new cards, you can change the order in the browser.

 Siblings and Burying